Thermal effect on magnetoexciton energy spectra in monolayer transition metal dichalcogenides: Introduction

 \section{Introduction}

-During the last two decades, monolayer transition-metal dichalcogenides (TMDCs) have become hot spots for studying the formation of excitons because of their unique property of electron-hole interaction \cite{berkelbach2013, chernikov2014,Wang2018, Molas2019}.
-Unlike three-dimensional exciton in novel semiconductors, neutral exciton in these monolayer TMDCs is thermally stable at room temperature, even for the Rydberg states.
-Their high binding energy provides beneficial optical properties in both UV and IR ranges \cite{He2014, Ugeda2014, Ye2014, Hill2015, Arora2015}.
-Especially, exciton energy spectra under the presence of a constant magnetic field have been of great interest recently both in experimental observations and theoretical studies due to their incredible potential in retrieving several physical quantities of monolayer TMDCs, such as effective masses of electron and hole, the $g-$Land\'e factors, and 2D polarizability \cite{Stier2016-nat, Stier2016-nano, Plechinger2016, VanDerDonck2018, Stier2018, Zipfel2018, Chen2019-nano, Nguyen2019, Liu2019, Goryca2019, Kezerashvili2021}.
-Therefore, it is essential to qualitatively comprehend the influences of external factors like the electric field, deformation, or temperature on the energy spectra of magnetoexciton in the monolayer TMDCs.
+During the last two decades, monolayer transition-metal dichalcogenides (TMDCs) have become hot spots for papering the formation of excitons because of their unique property of electron-hole interaction \cite{berkelbach2013, chernikov2014,Wang2018, Molas2019}.
+Unlike three-dimensional excitons in novel semiconductors, neutral excitons in these monolayer TMDCs are thermally stable at room temperature, even for the Rydberg states.
+Their high binding energy provides beneficial optical properties in both ultraviolet (UV) and infrared (IR) ranges \cite{He2014, Ugeda2014, Ye2014, Hill2015, Arora2015}.
+Especially, exciton energy spectra under the presence of a constant magnetic field have been of great interest recently both in experimental observations and theoretical studies due to their incredible potential in retrieving several physical quantities of monolayer TMDCs, such as effective masses of electrons and holes, the Land\'e $g$ factors, and two-dimensional polarizability \cite{Aroga2019,Stier2016-nat, Stier2016-nano, Plechinger2016, VanDerDonck2018, Stier2018, Zipfel2018, Chen2019-nano, Nguyen2019, Liu2019, Goryca2019, Kezerashvili2021, ly2023retrieval}.
+Therefore, it is essential to qualitatively (and quantitatively, if possible) comprehend the influences of external factors like temperature on the energy spectra of magnetoexcitons in the monolayer TMDCs.